yokadi/yokadi.github.com/_posts/2009-07-12-akademy-release.markdown

 author: Sebastien
 ---
-During the [Gran Canaria Desktop Summit](http://www.grancanariadesktopsummit.org/), there were a conspiracy of some guys who were using text based tool to manages their tasks!
+During the [Gran Canaria Desktop Summit](http://www.grancanariadesktopsummit.org/), there were a conspiracy of some guys who were using text based tool to manage their tasks!

-So we decided to make an 'Akademy' release.
+So we decided to make an `Akademy` release.
 Here are the highlights:
 - Ability to assign keywords to a project.
 - Shortened some commands (old ones are still available but are considered deprecated):